 This function runs the second step of the SAS RGS processing pipeline, rgsproc.
-This '''

-→should calculate aspect drift

-corrections for some 'uninformative' source, and should likely be refined later when → these data are used to analyse (continues on next page)
+This → should calculate aspect drift corrections for some 'uninformative' source, and should likely be refined later when uthese data are used to analyse (continues on next page)

-a specific source.
-This happens separately for RGS1 and RGS2, and for each subightarrow exposure of the two instruments. :param Archive obs_archive: An Archive instance containing XMM mission instances $\rightarrow$ with RGS observations for which RGS processing should be run.
-This function will fail if no XMM missions $\rightarrow$ are present in the archive. :param int num_cores: The number of cores to use, default is set to 90% of available. :param bool disable_progress: Setting this to true will turn off the SAS generation. →progress bar. :param Quantity timeout: The amount of time each individual process is allowed to $\rightarrow$ run for, the default 1s None.
-Please note that this is not a timeout for the entire rgs_events process, but a $\rightarrow \text{LIMEOUL IOF INUIVIAUAI}$ UDSID-Subexposure processes. keys of any dictionaries are $\rightarrow$ region any dictionaries are internal DAYA mission names next level keys are ObsIDs.
-The return is a tunle (containing a) a dictionary of bash commands, b) a dictionary of final output paths to check, c) a dictionary. $\rightarrow$ of extra info (in this case obs and analysis dates), d) a generation message for the progress bar, e) the →number of cores allowed, and f) whether the progress bar should be hidden or not. :rtype: Tuple[dict, dict, dict, str, int, bool, Quantity]
+''' a specific source.
+This happens separately for RGS1 and RGS2, and for each sub- ⇒exposure of the two instruments. :param Archive obs_archive: An Archive instance containing XMM mission instances →with RGS observations for which RGS processing should be run.
+This function will fail if no XMM missions. →are present in the archive. :param int num_cores: The number of cores to use, default is set to 90% of available. :param bool disable_progress: Setting this to true will turn off the SAS generation →progress bar. :param Quantity timeout: The amount of time each individual process is allowed to. ⇒run for, the default is None.
+Please note that this is not a timeout for the entire rgs_events process, but a →timeout for individual ObsID-subexposure processes. :return: Information required by the SAS decorator that will run commands.
+Top level →keys of any dictionaries are internal DAXA mission names, next level keys are ObsIDs.
+The return is a tuple. ⇒containing a) a dictionary of bash commands, b) a dictionary of final output paths to check, c) a dictionary →of extra info (in this case obs and analysis dates), d) a generation message for the progress bar, e) the →number of cores allowed, and f) whether the progress bar should be hidden or not. :rtype: Tuple[dict, dict, dict, str, int, bool, Quantity] '''

-Filtering RGS event lists (cleaned\rgs\event\lists)
+Filtering RGS event lists (cleaned rgs event lists)

-This function (cleaned\rgs\event\lists) is similar in purpose to the cleaned\evt\lists function applied to EPIC data, in that it produces filtered and cleaned event lists.
+This function (cleaned_rgs_event_lists) is similar in purpose to the cleaned_evt_lists function applied to EPIC data, in that it produces filtered and cleaned event lists.
 No soft proton filtering is applied however

-[44]: help(cleaned\rgs\event\lists)
+[44]: help(cleaned_rgs_event_lists)

+'''

+Help on function cleaned_rgs_event_lists in module daxa.process.xmm.assemble:

+'''

-Help on function cleaned\rgs\event\lists in module daxa.process.xmm.assemble: cleaned\rgs\event\lists(obs\archive: daxa.archive.base.Archive, num\cores: int = 9,\\ →disable\progress: bool = False, timeout: astropy.units.quantity.Quantity = None) This function runs the third step of the SAS RGS processing pipeline, rgsproc.
-Here $\rightarrow$ we filter the events to only those which should be useful for scientific analysis.
-The attitude and house-keeping $\hookrightarrow$ GTIs are also applied.
-This happens separately for RGS1 and RGS2, and for each sub-exposure of the two\ $\rightarrow$ instruments.
-Unfortunately it seems that combining sub-exposure event lists for a given ObsID-→ Instrument combo is not supported/recommended, combinations of data are generally done after spectrum. $\hookrightarrow$ generation, and even then they don't exactly recommend it - of course spectrum generation doesn't get done in DAXA. $\rightarrow$ As such this function (continues on next page)
+''' cleaned_rgs_event_lists(obs_archive: daxa.archive.base.Archive, num_cores: int = 9, disable_progress: bool = False, timeout: astropy.units.quantity.Quantity = None) This function runs the third step of the SAS RGS processing pipeline, rgsproc.
+Here we filter the events to only '''

+those which should be useful for scientific analysis.
+The attitude and house-keeping →GTIs are also applied.
+This happens separately for RGS1 and RGS2, and for each sub-exposure of the two-instruments. \rightarrow instruments.

+Unfortunately it seems that combining sub-exposure event lists for a given ObsID-Instrument combo is not supported/recommended, combinations of data are generally done after spectrum don't exactly recommend it - of course spectrum generation doesn't get done in DAXA. \Box \rightarrow As such this function

+→generation, and even then they